Research & Analysis

 email@example.com | 0117 934 1419

-Annette joined CSE in September 2012 and is working on a number of different projects including a Building Performance Evaluation of Wiltshire Council’s Bourne Hill offices in Salisbury, and the monitoring of air source heat pumps in a residential development in Peasedown St John, near Bath.
+Annette joined CSE in September 2012 and is working on a number of different projects including a Building Performance Evaluation of Wiltshire Council’s Bourne Hill offices in Salisbury, and a study looking into the sustainable retrofit of traditional buildings for English Heritage.

 Before joining CSE, Annette worked as a sustainability consultant within the construction industry for approximately four years.
 She qualified as a BREEAM Accredited Professional and Code for Sustainable Homes assessor, and has worked on a range of projects within the education, commercial and residential sectors.
 Annette also has previous experience of conducting renewable energy feasibility studies and of modelling the energy consumption of buildings.